University_

 2. Eligibility

 a.
-Applicants must be currently enrolled to study in an Honours, Masters by Research or PhD at the University of Sydney within the Faculty of Arts and Social Sciences.
+Applicants must be currently enrolled to study in an Honours, Masters by Research or PhD at the University of Sydney within the Faculty of Arts and Social Sciences at the time of scholarship application closing date.

 b.
 Applicants must conduct research in Sexology.